Lockington - Gunbower

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Lockington - Gunbower's approval levels have been below the yearly average of 11, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Lockington - Gunbower's approval levels have been consistent with the yearly average of 11, showing stable development patterns.

 How many dwellings will be needed to accommodate future population growth?